June 11-17, 2023

 Content

-Participants will be introduced to a wide range of topics and ideas in architecture through different types of instruction and learning: presentations by SoA faculty, alumni, and local professionals; design exercises steered by current students; discussions of historical examples; and constructive critiques.
-Together, these activities simulate the culture of architectural education today, and provide participants with an invaluable opportunity to develop a design portfolio to use in their college applications.
+Participants are introduced to a wide range of topics and ideas in architecture through different types of instruction and learning: presentations by SoA faculty, alumni, and local professionals; design exercises steered by current students; discussions of historical examples from across cultures; and constructive critiques.
+Together, these activities simulate the culture and experience of an architectural education today, and introduce the participants to what an architecture education might look like for them.
+In the course of the program, the collection of projects created provide the participants an opportunity to generate work to use in a design portfolio for their college applications.

 Presentations will be given by SoA faculty and invited guests (local architects, designers and artists) each day of the program in order to introduce participants to the different elements and opportunities in architecture and design.
 Participants will also be given the opportunity to work in groups led by current SoA students on design projects throughout the week.